-Add beautiful lighting fixtures
+1. Add beautiful lighting fixtures

-Beautiful lighting can boost your kitchen's appeal in no time.
+Beautiful kitchen lighting ideas can boost your kitchen's appeal in no time.
 If your current lighting fixtures are a bit dull or dated, add a statement pendant shade or filament lightbulb and see what a difference it makes to your kitchen.

-Clear your fridge door
+4. Clear your fridge door

 We're all for decorating your fridge door with postcards, drawings and photographs, stuck on with brightly coloured fridge magnets collected from around the world.
 But if you want to make your kitchen look more expensive, we'd highly recommend clearing your fridge to give your kitchen a cleaner and crisper appearance.
 This approach also makes a small kitchen feel bigger, because it declutters the space.

-Declutter your worktops
+5. Declutter your worktops

 We don't always associate the kitchen with artwork, but adding a piece of art can work wonders and make your kitchen look more stylish and expensive.

-Add a stylish splashback
+7. Add a stylish splashback

-Welcome a wine fridge
+8. Welcome a wine fridge

 If you don't have any space within your cabinetry, use empty wall space to build a rack where you can display your favourite bottles.